BackupTheBerlios/viscacha-svn/viscacha/_docs/readme.txt

 If you have installed the quick reply plugin copy the file "quick-reply.php" into the folder where the plugin is installed (Standard: 17).

 If you have installed the plugin to display the news on the portal copy the file "latestnews.php" into the folder where the plugin is installed (Standard: 3).

+If you have installed the plugin to display the login box under the forum copy the file "login.php" into the folder where the plugin is installed (Standard: 16).

+If you have installed the plugin to display the personal box in the navigation copy the file "login.php" into the folder where the plugin is installed (Standard: 5).

 Upload the file templates/global.js.